 We stayed at the rightly famous Turtle Island for our honeymoon and while it's worth the eye-bleedingly-expensive price, you can also find anything from 1-star $65/night accomodation and up there.

 Since most of the islands are small and close together, once you're in the Yasawas you're only a short boat ride between different islands and can stay at a couple of places.
 But if you only have a short holiday, stay on one island because 'Fiji Time' can turn what should be a 15min island transfer into 1.5hrs so don't overdo the inter-island travel.

 For the ultimate in flexibility go for a 'Bula Pass' that will let you wander thru the Mamanucas and Yasawas, staying where/when you like for 7-21 days.
 See http://www.awesomefiji.com/passes-bula.aspx

 The snorkelling and diving in the Yasawas is excellent - shallow, coral sand bottoms, big walls, and the coral is still in good condition.

-The Mamanucas are better known for their surf breaks though you can still get some good surfing in the Yasawas, there just aren't surfing-specific resorts there. about 10 years ago
+The Mamanucas are better known for their surf breaks though you can still get some good surfing in the Yasawas, there just aren't surfing-specific resorts there. over 11 years ago